Who Is Responsible? Self-Adaptation Under Multiple Concurrent Failures With Unknown Faults in Complex Robotic Systems

-Our contributions can be summarized as follows: \begin{itemize} \item An open source self-adaptive approach for \ac{ros}-based systems \revtext{performing \ac{rca}} to handle multiple concurrent uncertainties with different criticality level. \item A \ac{dsl} that enables a developer to describe symptoms of uncertainties and different strategies to resolve the uncertainties. \item A detailed two-fold evaluation including an ablation study investigating which information helps to choose the correct strategy to resolve concurrent uncertainties in an effective way. \end{itemize}
+Our contributions can be summarized as follows: \begin{itemize} \item An open-source self-adaptation approach for \ac{ros}-based systems performing \revtext{lightweight dependency-based} \ac{rca} to handle multiple concurrent failures with different criticality levels. \item A \ac{dsl} that enables robotics developers to describe the observable effects of runtime failures and different strategies to resolve these failures. \item A detailed two-fold evaluation including an ablation study investigating which information helps to choose the correct strategy to resolve concurrent failures in an efficient way. \end{itemize}